1598 Registered Attendees

-Early bird registrations close on Dec 31st, 2019, please register now to avail early bird discount !!
+Early bird registration closes Jan 31st, 2020.
+Please register now to secure early bird discount !

 About The Sammelan

 The Konkani Sammelan (KS) is a flagship event for the Konkanis in North America.
 This event has attracted Konkanis from all across the United States and Canada.
 The two-and-half day event highlights sumptuous Konkani food, entertainment, seminars, workshops, and much more.
 Konkani Sammelans have been a toast of our community.

 Initiated in 1996, these Sammelans have been a success right from the beginning.
 What started out as "Kindling the Konkani Spirit" in New Jersey in 1996 grew up as "Nurturing Konkani Culture" in California in 1998.
 The Millennium Sammelan in 2000 in Chicago boosted the Konkani spirits high by “Promoting Konkani Heritage."
 The 2002 Konkani Sammelan in Houston made us all "Proud to be Konkanis."
 The 2004 Konkani Sammelan in Southern California certainly did a marvelous job in “Preserving Our Heritage & Promoting Our Youth.”
 The 2006 Canadian Sammelan helped us in “Remembering Our Past & Looking To Our Future.”
 The 2008 Sammelan in Santa Clara helped “Awaken the Konkani in us All,” The theme for the 2012 Sammelan in Edison, was “CONNECTING KONKANIS, HEART TO HEART, HOME AWAY FROM HOME.”
 In 2016 at Atlanta Sammelan, we cherished "Celebrating Konkani Heritage - Song and Toi on my Mind".
 In 2020, Konkanis’ are gearing for Sammelan in “San Jose, Hod Gammath - amgel utsav, coast to coast”.